Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

         (Tomasina looking distraught)

-        Father: No. What is… (wrong with you pe… ople)
+        Father: No. What is wrong with you pe… (ople)

         Mack(Pushes Torrey away): sorry what he is trying to say is that on our planet deflowered is a figure of speech